 Credit Transfer Agreements

 Berklee College of Music has established agreements with a number of two- and three-year institutions with contemporary music programs whose course offerings are similar to those offered by Berklee.
 These agreements allow you to enroll in a prescribed program at any one of these institutions and, upon completion, receive direct credits for equivalent Berklee music courses.
 This may reduce your required credits for completion of a Berklee program to as few as 48 for the diploma program, or 60 for the degree program (normally four semesters of full-time attendance in either case).
-Students are encouraged to meeting with an academic advisor at one of our partner institutions to discuss the benefits of participating in their articulated programs.
+Students are encouraged to meet with an academic advisor at one of our partner institutions to discuss the benefits of participating in their articulated programs.

-How the Transfer Credit Agreement Works
+How the Credit Transfer Agreement Works

 - In order to graduate from Berklee, you must complete a minimum of four full-time semesters of study (60 credits for the degree, 48 credits for the diploma) at the college.